adrhill/julia-ml-course/website/profiling_debugging.md

 This corresponds to a 10x increase in performance!

 ### ProfileView.jl
-Instead of using VSCode, you can make use of [ProfileView.jl](https://github.com/timholy/ProfileView.jl) to profile your code, which uses the same `@profview` macro:
+Instead of using VSCode, we can make use of [ProfileView.jl](https://github.com/timholy/ProfileView.jl) to profile our code, which uses the same `@profview` macro:

 ```julia-repl